Mariah Fredericks

 Mariah Fredericks is the author of the Jane Prescott mystery series, set in 1910s New York.
 She was born and raised in New York City.
 She graduated from Vassar College with a degree in history and was the head copywriter for Book-of-the-Month Club for many years.

+Life and career

+Many of Fredericks' novels have historical inspiration or are based on true crime cases.
+Fredericks' 2022 novel The Lindbergh Nanny was a fictionalized account of the Lindbergh kidnapping.
+She noted that she attempted to represent the story as factually as possible.
+The inspiration for writing about the Lindbergh case came from the opening sequence of the 1974 Murder on the Orient Express film, which features a nanny character in a kidnapping scene.
+Her most recent, The Wharton Plot (2024) is a fictional mystery novel inspired by real author Edith Wharton, published to positive review.